Google's smartphone and Ambani partnership hits supply chain obstacles | ExBulletin

 Google’s smartphone and Ambani partnership hits supply chain obstacles

-Billionaire Mukesh Ambani’s plans to conquer the Indian market with locally assembled Google smartphones are facing headwinds, with supply chain disruptions and rising component prices curbing production.
-People familiar with the matter said.
+(Bloomberg)-Millionaire Mukesh Ambanis’ plans to conquer the Indian market with locally assembled Google-powered smartphones face headwinds of supply chain disruptions and rising component prices curbing production Yes, people familiar with the matter said.

-Ambani’s Reliance Industries Ltd. initially envisioned sales of hundreds of millions of dollars in the first few years of cheap devices, but now targets a small portion of it at launch.
-People said the co-branded mobile phone was unveiled at the conglomerate’s shareholders’ meeting on June 24 and will officially debut in August or September at the earliest.
+Ambanis Reliance Industries Ltd. initially envisioned sales of hundreds of millions of dollars in the first few years of cheap devices, but now targets a small portion of it at launch.
+The co-branded mobile phone will be announced at a shareholders’ meeting on June 24, people said it will officially debut in August or September at the earliest, naming the plan as undisclosed.
+I asked not to mention.

-The tycoon wants to reshape the world’s fastest-growing smartphone market with aggressive pricing, much like he did wireless services.
+Like wireless services, the tycoon wants to reshape the world’s fastest-growing smartphone market with aggressive pricing.
 However, delays in efforts will be a significant setback for Reliance and its Indian manufacturing partners.
 Chinese rivals such as Xiaomi Corp., Oppo and OnePlus have established brands and established local manufacturing facilities to pursue the same audience of consumers upgrading from basic 2G devices.

-Trust that is said to plan a big smartphone push after Google’s deal

 Reliance and Alphabet Inc. Google engineers have worked together to tailor the device for technology-hungry but price-sensitive countries, where Internet users are expected to exceed 900 million by 2025.
-According to people, an Android operating system that can provide a high-end experience without expensive materials.
+They created the hardware design and Android operating version.
+According to people, a system that can provide a high-end experience without expensive materials.
 However, component procurement proved a hurdle after the coronavirus pandemic boosted global demand for electronics and led to shortages.

-There is a shortage of computer chips in the world.
-Here’s why: QuickTake

 Cultural differences between Reliance and Google also surfaced in the process, people said, while Indian companies rely on top-down operating models, while US engineers are more voluntary.
 The result was last-minute decisions and late-night calls, as opposed to Google’s usual preference to plan a few months in advance.